 - Mission.
-Typically mission statements focus on legal risk even though the role and purpose of in-house lawyers has evolved beyond that.
-It is critical to re-evaluate and re-define your Mission statement to get everyone on the same page.
+It is critical to re-evaluate and re-define your Mission statement to make it fit for purpose and to get everyone on the same page.

 - Strategic Planning.
 Most departments understand the importance of developing a strategic plan together with associated initiatives and goals.
-Whilst these need to align with the organisation's priorities they also need to progress the team towards your department Vision.
+Alignment with the organisation's priorities is important but there is a lot more to it than that.

 - Innovation is a priority for most organisations and legal and compliance departments are also expected to embrace innovation

 - Making a few changes is not innovation especially if the result is primarily increased efficiency rather than enhanced effectiveness